CESNET/metacentrum-user-docs/docs/software/sw-list/wolfram-math.md

 ## Licences

 !!! warning
-    **MetaCentrum provides no longer licences for Mathematica**.
-Currently the only possibility is that users bring their own (institution's) license.
+    **MetaCentrum provides no longer MetaCentrum-wide licences for Mathematica**.
+Currently there are Mathematica 9 licenses limited to UK and JCU members (in [Perun](https://perun.cesnet.cz) listed in `users-uk` and `users-jcu` groups, respectively).
+Apart from these, the only possibility is that users bring their own (institution's) license.
 If you are interested in using your Mathematica license within the MetaCentrum infrastructure, contact us for more details at <meta@cesnet.cz>.

 !!! tip
     To enable computational-intensive computations within Mathematica, one can make use of its parallel/distributed extension called GridMathematica -- see details at [GridMathematica](../../software/sw-list/gridmathematica.md) documentation.

 ## Usage

+### UK members

+    module add mathematica/9-uk
+    math

+### JCU members

+    module add mathematica/9-jcu
+    math

+### Example

 Example of interactive use: